Paper Session Descriptions

 This session revisits architectural biography in light of a shift away from individualist understandings of architectural production.
 In the mid-twentieth century, influential biographies of modern masters merged the genres of biography and monograph, illustrating life trajectories via built outputs.
 More recently, a number of texts and documentaries show an interest in the more human side of iconic figures.
 In some cases, the agenda of architectural and design biographies extends beyond the field itself, for example, E.P.
 Thomson’s William Morris offers not just the story of one man, but an account of how aesthetic and political theories merged in the Arts and Crafts and British labor movements.

 Recently, scholars have begun to question whether individual biographies—especially of so-called “Great Men”—should occupy our historical energies.
 Influenced by sociology and anthropology, the field has rightly encouraged a wider scope of interest, in which historians document not just the auteur but also the collective contributions of firms, collaborators and, in the broadest sense, the social and political milieu.
 New scholarly work focused on material agency and labor offers critical correctives to art historical models of singular production.
-Simultaneously, several organizations are working to document the lives and contributes of women and minority architects too long neglected in the field.
+Simultaneously, several organizations are working to document the lives and contributions of women and minority architects too long neglected in the field.

 Should historians leave architects’ life stories to the promotional efforts of commercial monographs?
 If not, how can critical insights complicate the linear narratives of individual lives?
 What methods might allow historians to capture the histories of a broader spectrum of subjects?
 This session solicits submissions from scholars experimenting with collective biographies, non-human biographies, or fresh takes on the traditional genre.
 It especially encourages applicants whose work focuses on non-western, queer, or other minority subjects and/or addresses authorship and formal innovation via novel formats, archives, or storytelling techniques.